Jetson Orin Nano vs NX vs AGX Power Consumption (2026)

 Indoor Multi-Camera (8–16 cameras)

-Use Orin NX at 25W mode.
+Use Orin NX at 15W or higher mode.
 Handles 8–12 streams at 1080p/15fps with headroom.
 The Nano maxes out at ~6 streams.
 The AGX is overkill and wastes power unless you need 16+ cameras or heavy models.

 Large-Scale (16+ cameras)